jmoral1943/Ecommerce-Surf/README.md

 **The website must have the following pages:**

-    **Products Page:**  This page should allows the user to filter by product type and price **Contact Page:** There should be a form that has a place for users to enter their name, email, add a comment, and anything else that you feel would be helpful for your website.
+    **Contact Page:** There should be a form that has a place for users to enter their name, email, add a comment, and anything else that you feel would be helpful for your website.